BaderLab/GenAnT/README.md

 1. A customizable step-by-step set of instructions

    These instructions can be found in the folders labeled by step (e.g. "1-RepeatMasking") which contain README files of instructions on how to use the various tools.
 Explanations are accompanied by pseudocode and screenshots of what to expect (screenshots in progress), and R notebooks performing intermediate formatting steps are available when required.
-Installation instructions for all of the required tools will be uploaded shortly.
+Installation instructions for all of the required tools can be found in `setup/InstallAndDownload.md`; this file also contains instructions on database downloads and file formatting, but this is also performed in the step-by-step workflow.

 2. A series of scripts that run the recommended tools